-GNU LIBRARY GENERAL PUBLIC LICENSE Version 2, June 1991
+GNU LESSER GENERAL PUBLIC LICENSE

+Version 2.1, February 1999
-Copyright (C) 1991 Free Software Foundation, Inc. 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA

-Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.
+Copyright (C) 1991, 1999 Free Software Foundation, Inc. 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

-[This is the first released version of the library GPL.
-It is numbered 2 because it goes with version 2 of the ordinary GPL.]
+[This is the first released version of the Lesser GPL.
+It also counts as the successor of the GNU Library Public License, version 2, hence the version number 2.1.]

 The licenses for most software are designed to take away your freedom to share and change it.
-By contrast, the GNU General Public

-Licenses are intended to guarantee your freedom to share and change free software--to make sure the software is free for all its users.
+By contrast, the GNU General Public Licenses are intended to guarantee your freedom to share and change free software--to make sure the software is free for all its users.

-This license, the Library General Public License, applies to some specially designated Free Software Foundation software, and to any other libraries whose authors decide to use it.
-You can use it for your libraries, too.
+This license, the Lesser General Public License, applies to some specially designated software packages--typically libraries--of the Free Software Foundation and other authors who decide to use it.
+You can use it too, but we suggest you first think carefully about whether this license or the ordinary General Public License is the better strategy to use in any particular case, based on the explanations below.

-When we speak of free software, we are referring to freedom, not price.
-Our General Public Licenses are designed to make sure that you have the freedom to distribute copies of free software (and charge for this service if you wish), that you receive source code or can get it if you want it, that you can change the software or use pieces of it in new free programs; and that you know you can do these things.
+When we speak of free software, we are referring to freedom of use, not price.
+Our General Public Licenses are designed to make sure that you have the freedom to distribute copies of free software (and charge for this service if you wish); that you receive source code or can get it if you want it; that you can change the software and use pieces of it in new free programs; and that you are informed that you can do these things.

-To protect your rights, we need to make restrictions that forbid anyone to deny you these rights or to ask you to surrender the rights.
-These restrictions translate to certain responsibilities for you if you distribute copies of the library, or if you modify it.
+To protect your rights, we need to make restrictions that forbid distributors to deny you these rights or to ask you to surrender these rights.
+These restrictions translate to certain responsibilities for you if you distribute copies of the library or if you modify it.

 For example, if you distribute copies of the library, whether gratis or for a fee, you must give the recipients all the rights that we gave you.
 You must make sure that they, too, receive or can get the source code.
-If you link a program with the library, you must provide complete object files to the recipients so that they can relink them with the library, after making changes to the library and recompiling it.
+If you link other code with the library, you must provide complete object files to the recipients, so that they can relink them with the library after making changes to the library and recompiling it.
 And you must show them these terms so they know their rights.

-Our method of protecting your rights has two steps: (1) copyright the library, and (2) offer you this license which gives you legal permission to copy, distribute and/or modify the library.
+We protect your rights with a two-step method: (1) we copyright the library, and (2) we offer you this license, which gives you legal permission to copy, distribute and/or modify the library.

-Also, for each distributor's protection, we want to make certain that everyone understands that there is no warranty for this free library.
-If the library is modified by someone else and passed on, we want its recipients to know that what they have is not the original version, so that any problems introduced by others will not reflect on the original authors' reputations.
+To protect each distributor, we want to make it very clear that there is no warranty for the free library.
+Also, if the library is modified by someone else and passed on, the recipients should know that what they have is not the original version, so that the original author's reputation will not be affected by problems that might be introduced by others.